MATSNL65/Sitecore/Installation/Sitecore8/README.md

 * Create folders Controllers, Models, Views
 * Add Views\Web.config file which has `MVC 5.1.0.0` and `Razor 3.0.0.0` version
 * Build and Publish project to `sitecore8.local IIS instance`
+* Type in browser: http://sitecore8.local and you should see your new Sitecore site